Certo Strawberry Freezer Jam

 - Set the filled containers somewhere safe and let them sit for 24 hours without being touched.
 This allows the pectin to work its magic and helps the jam set properly.

 - Label your jars with the date the jam was made.
-My mom always uses a bit of masking tape and a sharpie!
+My mom always uses a bit of masking tape and a Sharpie!

 Freezing This Freezer Jam